hugoormo/SysML-Sandbox/README.md

 ## Initiated by
 Hugo Ormo is an engineer who studied at ETSEIB in Barcelona.
 He works as a consultant at a global IT consulting company, focusing on the transformation of enterprises toward systems engineering and MBSE.
 He is a certified GfSE Level A, approved trainer by the GfSE and has been preparing candidates for the GfSE certification levels B and C since 2022.
 Voluntarily, he leads the UAF working group of GfSE and is a member of the UAF working group of OMG.

+## Disclaimer:
+This project is a fan-made educational initiative using EVE Online as a thematic inspiration.
+EVE Online and all related trademarks are the property of CCP Games.
+This project is not affiliated with, endorsed by, or sponsored by CCP Games.